wrfchem-leeds/WRFotron/README.md

 - 1.0 01/06/2018 LC
 - 2.0 01/02/2019 LC
 #### License
-Free of charge for non-commercial use.
-If you intend to publish something based on WRF simulations made using the WRFotron scripts, and you think this contributed substantially to you research, please consider offering co-authorship.
+This code is currently licensed under the GPLv3 License, free of charge for non-commercial use.
+If you intend to publish something based on WRF simulations made using the WRFotron scripts, and you think this contributed substantially to you research, please consider offering co-authorship and referencing the DOI code provided; (Conibear and Knote).
+DOI can be added